Specifics

 Nursing Assistant Competency

 Students must submit evidence of competency as a nursing assistant within the past 5 years.
-This can be satisfied by one of the following:

 • Successful completion of HLTH 1110 Nursing Assistant (NA) course.